 Physiological and Safety

-Financial insecurity: There are many reasons why one might struggle financially after loss.
-Sometimes financial security is threatened after the breadwinner or the source of either the primary or secondary income dies; other times a person might lose all or part of their income when they can't work due to trauma, illness, bereavement, or care-giving.
-Although many places of employment are flexible about employees missing work due hardship, not everyone is guaranteed a job after both long and short stints away.
+Financial Insecurity: There are many reasons why one might struggle financially after a loss.
+Sometimes financial security is threatened after the breadwinner or the source of either the primary or secondary income dies; other times a person might lose all or part of their income when they can't work due to trauma, illness, bereavement, or caregiving.
+Although many places of employment are flexible about employees missing work due to hardship, not everyone is guaranteed a job after both long and short stints away.

-And because people also must adjust to events perceived as 'positive’ I'll also mention the other side of the coin, adjusting to a windfall as a result of inheritance, law suit, etc. Anyone who's heard the lottery-winner-to-bankruptcy horror stories might guess that receiving a sum of money (especially as the result of a negative event) can be difficult to effectively manage.
+And because people also must adjust to events perceived as 'positive,' I'll also mention the other side of the coin: that is, adjusting to a windfall as a result of inheritance, law suit, etc. Anyone who's heard the lottery-winner-to-bankruptcy horror stories might guess that receiving a sum of money (especially as the result of a negative event) can be difficult to effectively manage.

 For some returning to work is an exciting prospect, while for others it means finding child care, juggling responsibilities, sitting in traffic, adjusting to the company culture, learning and re-learning the skills necessary to complete the job, getting home and dealing with the household chores, going to bed and doing it all over again in the morning.
 Now I know this is a reality many people deal with on a daily basis, but the adjustment can be rough for those who aren't accustomed to managing 'it all'.